msmannan00/Genesis-Search/README.md

 ## Disclaimer

 This project is intended for research purposes only.
-The authors of Genesis Crawler do not support or endorse illegal activities, and users of this project are responsible for ensuring their actions comply with the law.
+The authors of Genesis Search do not support or endorse illegal activities, and users of this project are responsible for ensuring their actions comply with the law.

 ## GitHub Repository